bcnmy/docs/docs/Account/methods.md

 *required params are explicitly mentioned*

 - config (`object`, required): A `BiconomySmartAccountV2Config` object containing configuration options for creating the smart account.
+  - signer(`Signer`, required): The signer instance that will need to be passed.
   - chainId (`ChainId` enum, required): The identifier for the blockchain network. (e.g., ChainId.POLYGON_MUMBAI).
-  - bundler (`IBundler`): An instance of the bundler.
+  - bundlerUrl (`string`, required) OR bundler (`IBundler`, required) : bundler url which will be internally used to create bundler instance or the bundler instance.
+Bundler instance can also be used if one wants to customise the bundler.
+Refer to bundler [integration](./../Bundler/integration.mdx) for more details on bundler.
-  - paymaster (`IPaymaster`): An instance of the paymaster.
+  - biconomyPaymasterApiKey(`string`) OR paymaster (`IPaymaster`): one can either pass paymaster API key or the paymaster instance.
-  - entryPointAddress (`string`, required): The entry point address for the specified chain.
+  - entryPointAddress (`string`): default entry point address will be used if not passed, otherwise the passed address will be used.
-  - defaultValidationModule (`BaseValidationModule`, required): The default validation module to start with ( either ECDSA or Multi-chain ).
+  - defaultValidationModule (`BaseValidationModule`): The default validation module to start with ( ECDSA ).
   - activeValidationModule (`BaseValidationModule`): The active validation module to start with ( either ECDSA or Multi-chain ).
   - rpcUrl (`string`): RPC URL of the chain
   - index (`number`): index to create multiple smart accounts for an EOA